karapostK/jam/README.md

 ### User Study for Generated Queries

 - We also performed a user survey to assess the quality of  300 generated user long queries in a Likert-5 scale (1:Strongly Dissagree, 2:Disagree, 3:Neutral, 4:Agree, 5:Strongly Agree).
-Each query was evaluated for 2 distinct survey participants.
+Each query was evaluated by 2 distinct survey participants.
     ![](assets/dist_ans.png)
     | Results        |              |
     |---------------|-------:|